George S. Patton

 Reminding yourself of your goals and life’s purpose will help you to refocus on what matters most in your life right now.
 Whatever happened, happened.
 There’s nothing you can do about it now.
 The only option you have is to simply start moving forward once again.
 Pick yourself up from the jaws of defeat and refocus all your energies on moving toward your goals.

-If however you’re struggling a little with your self-confidence, then it can be helpful to remind yourself about your past triumphs and the moments in your life where you overcame adversity.
+If however, you’re struggling a little with your self-confidence, then it can be helpful to remind yourself of your past triumphs and the moments in your life where you overcame adversity.
 Ask yourself: